-But it won't be sufficient for long, given the long lead time for siting and building new generating facilities and given that some areas of the region are already experiencing capacity problems.
+assure the eventual need for more capacity.
 Electricity can be transported over significant distances, but transmission losses to electrical resistance mean that at some point it becomes more economical to transport more fuel to a region than to transport the electricity itself.
 In addition, transmission wires are physically limited and can carry only a certain amount of power, restricting the amount of electricity that can be imported from elsewhere.
-As a result, several large geographic areas within the region, notably southwestern Connecticut, eastern Massachusetts, and northwestern Vermont,19 are currently load pockets-areas in which strong demand, limited generating capacity, and barriers to importing electricity from elsewhere threaten the reliability of local and regional electrical service.
-There is increasing concern around the region that without additional investment in capacity, these load pockets will no longer be important but isolated problems, but rather the bellwether of a broader region-wide shortfall in electrical capacity.
+As a result, several large geographic areas within the region, notably southwestern Connecticut, eastern Massachusetts, and northwestern Vermont, are currently load pockets areas in which strong demand, limited generating capacity, and barriers to importing electricity from elsewhere threaten the reliability of local and regional electrical service.
+There is increasing concern around the region that without additional investment in capacity, these load pockets will no longer be isolated problems, but rather the bellwether of a broader regionwide shortfall in electrical capacity.

-Businesses are reluctant to invest in needed generating capacity in New England because of the imperfect nature of the market for electricity.
+Businesses are reluctant to invest in needed generating capacity in New England because of the nature of the market for electricity.
 Ideally, the wholesale market should send signals to businesses to invest appropriately in new capacity.
-But even the bestdesigned electricity markets operate in a world with imperfections, such as the electrical industry's tendency toward natural monopoly, that can distort investment incentives.
+But even the bestdesigned electricity markets operate in a world with imperfections, such as the electrical industry's tendency toward natural monopoly, which can distort investment incentives.
 In addition, part of the region's capacity needs stem not from the immediate demands of customers, but from the need to maintain reserves in order to ensure system reliability.
-Thus private businesses are unlikely to invest enough to meet the region's full reliability needs.
+Thus private businesses are unlikely to invest enough to meet the region's full reliability needs, since they receive no return on excess capacity.

 In order for energy markets to create the right incentives for investment, several conditions must be met.
 First, in the wholesale market, the market-clearing price of electricity must be allowed to vary sufficiently to reflect what is known as the "value of lost load," or VOLL.
 This measure values wholesale electricity in terms of how much it is worth to customers to avoid a power interruption.
-The value of lost load can vary considerably, depending on whether or not the outage was anticipated, what time of day it occurs, how long the power is out, weather conditions (electricity is worth more on very hot days), and so on.
+The value of lost load can vary considerably, depending on whether or not the outage was anticipated, what time of day it occurred, how long the power was out, weather conditions (electricity is worth more on very hot days), and so on.
 Outages are typically much more costly for industrial customers than they are for residential customers.
-If prices reflected the value of lost load in New England, the VOLL on a typical day when demand is moderate and supply is ample would likely be in the range of \$60 to \$80 per megawatt-hour.20 But on days when demand for electricity is high and capacity is limited, the VOLL could reach \$10,000 to \$30,000 per megawatt-hour.21 The second condition for well-functioning markets is that retail customers face the true cost of their electricity usage.
-That is to say, customers should see and pay higher prices on a permegawatt basis when the VOLL is high than when the VOLL is low.
+If prices reflected the value of lost load in New England, the VOLL on a typical day when demand is moderate and supply is ample would likely be in the range of \$60 to \$80 per megawatt-hour.
+But on days when demand for electricity is high and capacity is limited, the VOLL could reach \$10,000 to \$30,000 per megawatthour.
+The second condition for well-functioning markets is that retail customers face the true cost of their electricity usage.
+That is to say, customers should see and pay higher prices on a per-kilowatt-hour basis when the VOLL is high than when the VOLL is low.
 Third, no participating firm should have the ability to exercise market power to inflate prices for its own benefit.
 And fourth, regulations governing the market should be stable and predictable over time.